French knot tutorial

 Download my free stitch guide covering 10 basic embroidery stitches, including a French knot tutorial.

 If you really struggle with French knots, you could try colonial knots instead.
-Most people find them easier to do.
+The finished knots look similar, but some people find colonial knots easier to do.

-You can use other alternatives such as seed stitch or little cross stitches instead of knots, depending on the pattern.
+You could also use alternative stitches such as seed stitch or little cross stitches instead of knots, depending on the pattern.

 More on French knots

 The Royal School of Needlework has a stitch bank which aims to preserve every known stitch.
 It will become a world-wide directory of embroidery stitches.
-You can read their stitch bank entry for French knots and see their French knot tutorial here.
+You can read their stitch bank entry for French knots and colonial knots.